tcondit/PNNL/slide-outline.md

 [ !!
 TODO Swap this out for a quick chat about not flashy, not particularly clever, but useful and a firm foundation upon which to build. ]
- * Talking about server provisioning and configuration management
+ * Talking about stack provisioning and configuration management
   * Foundations for CI/CD